Jamie McMurray: 2015–2018

-As the summer began to wound down, McMurray would heat up.
+As the summer began to wind down, McMurray would heat up.
 He finished seventh at Kentucky in a fuel mileage race.
-A good 6th place at New Hampshire would allow him to slip further ahead of his competition.
-However a spin at Indy, and Chris Buescher winning at Pocono didn't help, although McMurray still finished in the top 20 for both races.
-He would then score three eighth-place finishes in row, at Watkins Glen, Bristol, and Michigan, allowing McMurray to slip past Ryan Newman in the chase standings.
-This would be good, as when Kyle Larson won at Michigan, McMurray would find himself 15 points in, ahead of Newman.
-Eventually, Newman still looked to be in contention before he was penalized for failing an inspection and docked a significant number of points, giving McMurray a big advantage over Newman going into the Fall Richmond race, which Denny Hamlin won, and McMurray finished seventh, narrowly clinching the 16th and final Chase spot.
-Poor finishes at Chicagoland and New Hampshire put him in a must-win situation at Dover, unfortunately, McMurray's engine exploded midway through the race, ending his Chase hopes.
+A good sixth place at New Hampshire would allow him to slip further ahead of his competition.
+However, a spin at Indy, and Chris Buescher winning at Pocono didn't help, although McMurray still finished in the top 20 for both races.
+He would then score three eighth-place finishes in a row, at Watkins Glen, Bristol, and Michigan, allowing McMurray to slip past Ryan Newman in the chase standings.
+This would be good, as when Kyle Larson won at Michigan, McMurray would find himself fifteen points in, ahead of Newman.
+Eventually, Newman still looked to be in contention before he was penalized for failing an inspection and docked a significant number of points, giving McMurray a big advantage over Newman going into the Fall Richmond race, which Denny Hamlin won, and McMurray finished seventh, narrowly clinching the sixteenth and final Chase spot.
+Poor finishes at Chicagoland and New Hampshire put him in a must-win situation at Dover.
+Unfortunately, McMurray's engine exploded midway through the race, ending his Chase hopes.

 McMurray served as a Fox NASCAR analyst for the Xfinity Series race at Las Vegas.
 McMurray's first top 5 came at the GEICO 500 when he managed to avoid the Big One and finish 2nd to Ricky Stenhouse Jr. in an overtime finish.
 McMurray jumped up to fifth in the standings after Dover, the highest he had ever been in the standings at the point in the year.
-McMurray racked up nine top-ten finishes in the first 16 races of the year, posting another top-five effort at Michigan.
-McMurray would survive the night race at Daytona to finish 14th, ahead of all drivers in front of him in the points with the exception of Jimmie Johnson.
+McMurray racked up nine top-ten finishes in the first sixteen races of the year, posting another top-five effort at Michigan.
+McMurray would survive the night race at Daytona to finish fourteenth, ahead of all drivers in front of him in the points with the exception of Jimmie Johnson.
 At Kentucky, he managed to score his eleventh top-ten of the year.
 As the regular season ended, McMurray began falling closer to the cut line of the newly renamed Playoffs, though he ultimately managed to clinch a Playoff spot for the third year in a row.
 McMurray continued to excel, making it past the first round of the Playoffs for the first time in his career.
 He posted a top-five at Charlotte, before consecutive wrecks caused by Erik Jones at Talladega and Kansas knocked him out.
-McMurray finished out the year 12th in the standings, and racked up 17 top tens and three top-fives.
+McMurray finished out the year twelfth in the standings and racked up seventeen top tens and three top-fives.